Safety Chain Holder for Aluminium Chassis

 Safety chain holder for aluminium chassis rail.
-High Tensile, grade 8.8 bolts required but not included.
+High Tensile, grade 8.8 bolts are required but not included.

 Safety chain holders are available in two models:

-Dee shackles or bow shackles are not approved for the attachment of safety chains to safety chain holders (on the trailer).
+Dee or bow shackles are not approved for attaching safety chains to safety chain holders (on the trailer).